 Day 27: DANCING MASK Gambia – Casamance ( Senegal)

 Arrival at Casamance border, the southern region of Senegal.
 The natural environment will gradually change from savannah to forest.

 In the late afternoon, we will attend the ritual dances of Diola sacred masks.
 The masks belong to a secret society and the identity of the dancers is not revealed; it is said that the mask is animated by the spirits.
 Drums, dances and a colourful crowd will enliven the tiny village in the shade of large kapok trees.

 Day 28: ANCESTORS CULT Senegal – Guinea Bissau

-Crossing the Guinea Bissau border we pas from French speaking country to a Portuguese (Lusitano) spiking Africa and enter the region of the Manjaco ethnic group.
+Crossing the Guinea Bissau border we pass from French speaking country to a Portuguese (Lusitano) speaking Africa and enter the region of the Manjaco ethnic group.
 In tiny villages hidden in the forest we discover sculptured wooden poles called “Pecab” representing the spirits of their ancestors, the “Pecab” are kept in sanctuaries known as “Cab Balugun”.
-After asking for the permission to the elders, we will have the opportunity to see different generations and styles of sacred wooden sculptures: one of the last chances to enjoy tribal art in its original cultural context: the village.
-Arrival at Bissau .Dinner and overnight at Azalai Hotel ****.
-Or similar
+After asking for the permission to the elders, we will have the opportunity to see different generations and styles of sacred wooden sculptures, one of the last chances to enjoy tribal art in its original cultural context, the village.
+Arrival at Bissau.

 Day 29: BIJAGOS SACRED ARCHIPELAGO: THE GHOST CAPITAL Guinea Bissau